 - Experiment with contrasting flavours.
 Surprisingly, pickles and cheese go great together!

 - Accommodate dietary restrictions by asking your friends and family if they’re vegetarian or vegan.
-You don’t necessarily have to have any meat on your board at all.

 - Finishing touches will change everything like olive oil and fresh herbs.